 - Sleep disturbances

 - “The Munchies” – Decrease in appetite but an increase in craving for sweets

 - Sick more often

 - Increase in discipline problems both at home and at school

 - Finding drug or drug paraphernalia

-If you begin to notice these symptoms in your kids, don’t just ignore it and “hope that they will grow out of it.”
+If you begin to notice these symptoms in your kids, don’t just ignore them and “hope that they will grow out of it.”
 Drug abuse tends to be progressive and typically gets worse over time.
-There is frequently a direct relationship between a teenager’s decreased interest in healthy activities and their increased usage of drugs.
+There is frequently a direct relationship between teenagers’ decreased interest in healthy activities and their increased usage of drugs.
 The more drugs they do the less they want to do anything else.
 When appropriate, seek out help for your kid and have him or her drug tested if needed.
 Early intervention can make a difference.

 New Dimensions Can Help!

 New Dimensions can help you reclaim your life.
-Our 12-step based programs are designed to help you develop the skills you need to create lasting sobriety.
+Our 12-step-based programs are designed to help you develop the skills you need to create lasting sobriety.
 We can help you work through the baggage that addictions create so that you can live a meaningful authentic life.
 To learn more about our programs, contact us at 1-800-685-9796.